mintproject/dame_cli/docs/index.md

 ## Requirements

-The requirements are:
+DAME has the following requirements:

 1. Singularity
 2. Python >= 3.6

 ### Singularity

-The application needs Singularity to run the containers.
-Please, follow the next documentation.
+DAME uses Singularity to run the containers of the executed components.
+Follow the next steps to install Singularity:

 - [Installation on Linux](https://sylabs.io/guides/3.5/admin-guide/installation.html#)
 - [Installation on Windows](https://sylabs.io/guides/3.5/admin-guide/installation.html#windows)